![]() |

 Bangkok Street Lamp Close to Palace |

-We spent time wandering around Bangkok or should say more like stumbling over uneven sidewalks while surviving the roads while dodging traffic.
-My ankles were getting a workout!
+We spent time wandering around Bangkok, or should I say, more like stumbling over uneven sidewalks while surviving the roads and dodging traffic.
+My ankles were getting quite a workout!

 ![]() |